Custom Carport Builders Across North Coast & Surrounding Areas

 Visit store page94 Bruxner Highway South Lismore NSW, 2480

-Visit store pageThe North Coast covers a huge stretch of country, from the mid north coast around Port Macquarie up through Coffs Harbour and on into the northern rivers near Byron Bay.
+The North Coast is a huge stretch of country.
+The mid north coast around Port Macquarie anchors the southern end, and Byron Bay and the northern rivers mark the top.
 Each pocket has its own quirks.
-Beachside blocks deal with salt-heavy air.
-Hinterland properties cop heavy rain and humidity, and exposed coastal sites take a battering from onshore winds during storm season.
-We engineer every carport for the exact site it's going on, which means the structure matches the wind region, the corrosion zone, the soil type, and the boundary setbacks that apply to your block.
+Beachside blocks cop salt-heavy air and the strong onshore winds that push in during storm season, while the hinterland sits under heavy rain and humidity through the wet months.
+Every carport is engineered for the exact site it's going on by your local Fair Dinkum Builds franchise, so the structure matches the wind region, the corrosion zone, the soil type, and the boundary setbacks that apply to your block.

 All of our carports are built from BlueScope steel, manufactured here in Australia and tested against North Coast weather.
 The frames, sheeting, fastenings, and fixings are matched to your design and your suburb, so the build holds up to local conditions year after year.
 Every carport is backed by a 30-year structural warranty, which gives you a genuine safety net if something goes wrong well down the track.

-Every carport we build is constructed with quality Australian steel that's tested against the conditions the North Coast throws at it.
+Every carport is constructed with quality Australian steel that's tested against the conditions the North Coast throws at it.
 That covers the salt spray drifting in from beachside towns like Byron Bay and Lennox Head, the heavy summer downpours that hit Coffs Harbour and the surrounding hinterland, the humidity that builds through the wet months, and the strong onshore winds that push through during cyclone season further north.
 Steel quality has a direct impact on how long the structure stands and how it handles harsh weather.

 Each carport is engineered to suit the wind region your property falls into.
 That determines post sizing, footing depth, bracing, and how the roof sheeting is fixed down.
 Coastal builds need different fastener specifications to inland builds, and exposed sites need heavier bracing than sheltered ones.
 Our guide on shed wind ratings explained walks through how these classifications affect what ends up on your build.